docsforadobe/premiere-plugin-guide/docs/universals/audio.rst

   sample16bit[n] = (short int) (sample32bit[n] * 32767.0)

 The plug-in is responsible for converting to and from the 32-bit uninterleaved format when reading a file that uses a different format.
-There are calls to convert between formats in the Audio Suite.
+There are calls to convert between formats in the :ref:`universals/sweetpea-suites.audio-suite`.
 For symmetry in the int <--> float conversions, we recommend you use the utility functions provided.

 ----